 This course teaches financial statement analysis in the context of equity valuation.
 The first part covers common tools of financial statements analyses (accounting analysis, ratio analysis, analysis of narratives) and the derivation of inputs into valuation models.
 Applying this knowledge, techniques for a consistent identification of free cash flows and abnormal earnings from integrated pro-forma financial statements (financial modelling and business planning) as well as the estimation of required rates of returns from capital market-based data are discussed.
 In the second part, methods for equity and asset valuation, in particular the cashflow based DCF-models and the earnings-based abnormal earnings (AE) and earnings growth (AEG) models are covered.
-Finally, in the third part the course focuses on applications of fundamental analysis and valuation methods for equity investments and in Mergers & Acquisitions (M&A, purchase price allocation and the valuation of intangible assets).
+Finally, in the third part the course focuses on applications of fundamental analysis and valuation methods for equity investments and in Mergers & Acquisitions (M&A, purchase price allocation and the valuation of intangible assets), and when incorporating ESG (Environmental, Social, and Governance) information.